From Causal Discovery to Dynamic Causal Inference in Neural Time Series: Implementation Details for DCNAR

 \paragraph{Dynamic coherence screening.} As a supplementary diagnostic, we examine whether the resulting structural prior yields stable and interpretable time-varying dynamics.
 Specifically, we assess whether estimated causal influence trajectories exhibit smooth temporal evolution rather than erratic fluctuation.
 Structures that produce highly unstable or noisy dynamics are treated as unreliable and excluded from further analysis.

 \paragraph{Role in the present paper.} In the experiments reported in this paper, the structural prior supplied to the dynamic inference stage is the weighted adjacency matrix obtained via this edge ablation procedure.
-The procedure is used solely to select a plausible and empirically grounded structural prior; the substantive evaluation of edge necessity, stability, and coherence is outside the scope of the present work and is addressed in detail in \cite{Kuskova26}.
+The procedure is used solely to select a plausible and empirically grounded structural prior; the substantive evaluation of edge necessity, stability, and coherence is addressed in detail in \cite{Kuskova26}.